 "Tammy the Biker Chick" invited me, my girlfriend, and another couple over to her house for a cookout.
 It was in a rough area of town and, as we were eating outside, a police helicopter flew overhead searching for somebody.

 Tammy went inside to get something.
 My friend Becky's boyfriend followed to help.

-Seconds later, Tammy’s husband, Ricky, looked at Becky and said, “Your man is alone with my woman."
+Seconds later, Tammy’s husband, Ricky, gave Becky a look and said, “Your man is alone with my woman."

-There was no question what he meant.
+There was no question about what he meant.
 Becky immediately went inside to get her boyfriend and bring him back to the table.

 Ricky had rules, most of which would classify him as a real douche bag.

 - Women always rode on the back of the bike — they never drove it.